SeanKilleen/seankilleen.github.io/hire/index.md

 * 15+ years developing software
 * 5+ years leading teams
-* Microsoft MVP in Developer technologies (roughly 200 in this category in the US)
+* Microsoft MVP in Developer Technologies (~200 in this category in the US)
 * Certified instructor for ScrumAlliance (CSD) and ICAgile (ICP-TST, ICP-ATA) certifications
+* Lead of the NUnit Documentation project and avid open-source contributor
 * National speaker

 ## Outcomes I Provide